-14 In Mexico, since 2004, the Federal Government requires the involvement of "social witnesses" in public bidding of goods or services, above a certain threshold value.
-NGOs or individuals may be selected as social witnesses
+16 In Mexico, since 2004, the Federal Government requires the involvement of "social witnesses" in public bidding for goods or services, above a certain threshold value.
+NGOs or individuals may be selected as social witnesses.

-- abuse of position (in particular at managerial levels) for economic or personal (e.g. unfair hiring of family or friends) ends; and - acceptance of gifts and preferential treatment.
+- conflicts of interest; - abuse of position (in particular at managerial levels) for economic or personal (e.g. unfair hiring of family or friends) ends; and - acceptance of gifts and preferential treatment.